Jeera: The Ultimate Spice For Improved Health And Life

 (b)Ground powder can be added straight to recipes or used in rubs and spice blends.

-(c)Jeera Water: In the morning, drink the water that has been soaked with jeera seeds overnight.
+(c)Jeera Water: In the morning, drink the water that has been soaked with its seeds overnight.

-(d)Jeera Tea: To produce a calming tea, boil jeera seeds in water.
+(d)Jeera Tea: To produce a calming tea, boil its seeds in water.

 4. How should jeera be kept fresh in storage?